Phenix-Pitts/Projects/WA_EV_POP_2023/SQL_Answers.md

 |-----|-----|
 |TESLA|49941|

-## How many Ev's are both registered and reside in WA?
+## How many EV's are both registered and reside in WA?

 |State|Count(make)|
 |-----|-----|